Is it possible to sell my house under Chapter 13 In Texas

 Are There Ways to Keep Ownership?

 Keeping your home during bankruptcy requires careful planning.
 Look into debt restructuring strategies that fit within your Chapter 13 repayment plan.
-Legal advice specific to bankruptcy can help you protect your homeownership rights while handling financial issues.
+Legal advice concerning bankruptcy can help you protect your homeownership rights while handling financial issues.
 You may be able to renegotiate with creditors or change payment schedules to avoid needing to sell your home.

 Navigating the Real Estate Market in Texas in Chapter 13